XRM-OSS/Xrm-Templating-Language/README.md

 - target: The target field for the generated text
 - templateField: The source field for the template (for "per record" templates, for example if replacing place holders inside emails)
 - template: A constant template that will be used for all records (for example when formatting addresses)
+- executionCriteria: An XTL expression that should return true if the template should be applied, or false otherwise.
+If not set, default is to apply the logic.
+Comparison Operators such as IsEqual automatically return booleans.

 Target always has to be set, in addition to either template or templateField.